midmiddleton/bill-service/README.md

 ### How to submit:

-Create a PR or a zip of the files and email anthonyr@trilogycare.com.au
+Create a PR or a zip of the files and email: anthonyr@trilogycare.com.au

 https://github.com/Trilogy-Care/code-challenge-01